 Worn around the wrist, it's packed with motion sensors that can count reps and make sure you nail that form.
 There's also a heart rate monitor sensor to measure workout intensity.

 With a catalogue of supported exercises with or without weights, it can even learn new exercises by analysing your motion.
-Its successor the Atlas Wristband 2 sticks to the same design but adds more memory, a bigger library database and now you can go for a swim with it as well.
+Its successor the Atlas Wristband 2 sticks to the same design but adds more memory, a bigger library database and swim support, while the company is also looking to launch the Atlas Shape on Kickstarter.

 Wareable verdict: Atlas Wristband in-depth review